-Indeed, starting with 2009, fundamental advances concerning the reconstruction of the history and diversity of Central African populations have been reached thanks to the high-resolution population sampling obtained by interdisciplinary teams of biological and cultural anthropologists.
-In this context, the population sampling strategy of Verdu et al. (2009) benefited from the numerous cultural criteria suggested by cultural anthropologists (e.g. Bahuchet 1992; Hewlett 1996; Joiris 2003).
-Verdu et al. (2009) collected more than six hundred DNA samples from 9 Pygmy populations living in Cameroon and Gabon and from 12 Non-Pygmy neighboring populations with whom Pygmies maintain close socio-economic interactions.
-Their analysis enabled i) the quantification of the extent of autosomal neutral genetic diversity in Western Central African populations, ii) the investigation of the complex Pygmy/Non-Pygmy categorization from a genetic perspective and iii) the formal test of a common or independent origin of numerous Western Central African Pygmy populations through a model based approach.
+Indeed, starting with 2009, fundamental advances concerning the reconstruction of the history and diversity of Central African populations were reached thanks to the high-resolution population sampling obtained by interdisciplinary teams of biological and cultural anthropologists.
+In this context, the population-sampling strategy of Verdu et al. (2009) benefited from the numerous cultural criteria suggested by cultural anthropologists (e.g., Bahuchet 1992; Hewlett 1996; Joiris 2003).
+Verdu et al. (2009) collected more than 600 DNA samples from nine Pygmy populations living in Cameroon and Gabon and from twelve non-Pygmy neighboring populations with whom Pygmies maintain close socio-economic interactions.
+Their analysis enabled (1) the quantification of the extent of autosomal neutral genetic diversity in Western Central African populations, (2) the investigation of the complex Pygmy/non-Pygmy categorization from a genetic perspective, and (3) the formal test of a common or independent origin of numerous Western Central African Pygmy populations through a model-based approach.

-Far from being a genetically homogeneous group of populations, the genetic diversity of Western Central Africans is mainly explained by considerable genetic distances between pairs of Pygmy populations, Non-Pygmy populations often being not significantly genetically different from each other (Fig. 1).
-This biological diversity echoed the large cultural diversity observed in the populations sampled and further challenged the common origin conveyed by the use of the blanket term Pygmy.
+Far from being a genetically homogeneous group of populations, the genetic diversity of Western Central Africans is mainly explained by considerable genetic distances between pairs of Pygmy populations, non-Pygmy populations often being not significantly genetically different from each other (Figure 1).
+This biological diversity echoed the large cultural diversity observed in the populations sampled and further challenged the common origin conveyed by the use of the blanket term "Pygmy."

-Interestingly, the linguistic diversity of Western Central African Pygmy and Non-Pygmy populations did not predict the genetic distances computed among pairs of populations and Non-Pygmy neighbors.
-While speaking closely related languages, they can be genetically very distant from each other (e.g. Baka Pygmies and Bangando Non-Pygmies, see figure 1).
-Differently,

-Non-Pygmy populations speaking languages belonging to different linguistic families have small, often not significant, genetic distances (see figure 1).
+Interestingly, the linguistic diversity of Western Central African Pygmy and non-Pygmy populations did not predict the genetic distances computed among pairs of populations and non-Pygmy neighbors.
+While speaking closely related languages, they can be genetically very distant from each other (e.g., Baka Pygmies and Bangando non-Pygmies, see Figure 1).
+Differently, non-Pygmy populations speaking languages belonging to different linguistic families have small, often not significant, genetic distances (see Figure 1).

-Furthermore, each Pygmy population had different levels of genetic admixture with its Non-Pygmy neighbors (Patin et al. 2009; Tishkoff et al. 2009; Verdu et al. 2009).
-These heterogeneous levels of asymmetrical gene flow from Non-Pygmies into Pygmies were found inversely related to the strength of socio-cultural barriers that impede intermarriages between each specific pair of neighboring communities (Verdu et al. 2009).
-These results illustrate how the diversity of genetic patterns across Pygmy populations are determined by specific socio-cultural factors, and show how the description of the biologic diversity of Central African Pygmies can be biased when only a few groups are analyzed.
+Furthermore, each Pygmy population had different levels of genetic admixture with its non-Pygmy neighbors (Patin et al. 2009; Tishkoff et al. 2009; Verdu et al. 2009).
+These heterogeneous levels of asymmetrical gene flow from non-Pygmies into Pygmies were found inversely related to the strength of socio-cultural barriers that impede intermarriages between each specific pair of neighboring communities (Verdu et al. 2009).
+These results illustrate not only how the diversity of genetic patterns across Pygmy populations is determined by specific socio-cultural factors, but also how the description of the biologic diversity of Central African Pygmies can be biased when only a few groups are analyzed.